André Villeboeuf: Biography

-André Villeboeuf was born on 2 April 1893, in Paris to his parents, Paul Villeboeuf and Louise Aurore Aglaé Pauton.
+André Villeboeuf was born on 2 April 1893, in Paris to Paul Villeboeuf and Louise Aurore Aglaé Pauton.
 On 5 August 1924, he married Suzanne Gaupillat in Paris and then on 12 December 1934, he remarried Hélène Sophie Cartage.
 Belonging to a wealthy Parisian family, Villeboeuf was introduced to art by his father, who was a bibliophile.
 There was in the family library, which Villeboeuf had remembered in his later writings.
 He studied under the mentorship of Jean-Paul Laurens at the École des beaux-arts de Paris (Fine Arts of Paris) and consequently moved to Montmartre.
 There he became friends with Léon Detroy.
 Detroy, also a student of Laurens later rejected the teaching of Laurens and preferred to percept Art directly from nature.
 After the death of Detroy in 1956, Villeboeuf became depressed and soon died.

 French Writer Émile Brami has mentioned that Villeboeuf had been a part of the circle of friends, all from Montmartre who used to live a few hundred meters from each others.
 This circle consisted of Gen Paul, Louis-Ferdinand Céline, René Fauchois, the sculpture Jean-Gabriel Daragnès, Marcel Aymé, Robert Le Vigan, Serge Perrault, apart from Villeboeuf.